FREQUENTLY ASKED QUESTIONS

 The simple answer is YES!

 Closing costs (which are all fees and costs above and beyond your down payment) are a part of any purchase or refinance.
-The amount will vary depending on the loan amount that you are applying for, the sales price (for a purchase), and the loan program/interest rate that you select.
-Most closing costs are not loan related costs, but rather they are third party fees such as: Independent Escrow and Title fees, Homeowner’s Insurance Policy, prorated Property Taxes, County Recording fees, etc. Loan costs are generally limited to your credit report, appraisal, underwriting fee, and occasional costs for property specific searches like a verification that your home is not in a flood zone.
-Beyond that, if you are paying “loan fee”’ it is likely because you have selected a rate that comes at a “cos” (also known as “points” or a “discount fee”).
+Most closing costs are not loan-related costs, but rather they are third party fees such as: Independent Escrow and Title fees, Homeowner’s Insurance Policy, prorated Property Taxes, County Recording fees, etc. Loan costs are generally limited to your credit report, appraisal, underwriting fee, and occasional costs for property specific searches like a verification that your home is not in a flood zone.
+Beyond that, if you are paying “loan fee,” it is likely because you have selected a rate that comes at a “cost” (also known as “points” or a “discount fee”).

 How much of a down payment do I need?